Johanna Olson-Kennedy

-Johanna Olson-Kennedy is an American physician who specializes in the care of children and teenagers with gender dysphoria and youth with HIV and chronic pain.
-She is board-certified in pediatrics and adolescent medicine and was the medical director of the Center for Transyouth Health and Development at Children's Hospital Los Angeles until its closure in July 2025 in response to Executive Order 14187 due to its reliance on public insurance.
+Johanna Olson-Kennedy is an American physician.
+She is board-certified in pediatrics and adolescent medicine and was the medical director of the Center for Transyouth Health and Development at Children's Hospital Los Angeles until its closure in July 2025.

 Olson-Kennedy has co-authored multiple studies on transgender youth.
-She also has been interviewed for multiple news pieces, has served as a frequent expert witness in court cases, and as of 2024 is the president-elect of the United States Professional Association for Transgender Health (USPATH).
+She has served as a frequent expert witness in court cases, and as of 2024 is the president-elect of the United States Professional Association for Transgender Health (USPATH).
+She was implicated in a 2024 controversy for choosing to delay publishing a National Institutes of Health study on the use of puberty blockers to improve mental health of children.

 Biography

+Olson-Kennedy is a physician that is board-certified in pediatrics and adolescent medicine.
+She who specializes in the care of children and teenagers with gender dysphoria and youth with HIV and chronic pain.
+She was the medical director of the Center for Transyouth Health and Development at Children's Hospital Los Angeles until its closure in July 2025 in response to Executive Order 14187 due to its reliance on public insurance.

-Olson-Kennedy is the co-author of multiple of studies on transgender youth.
+Olson-Kennedy has co-authored multiple studies on transgender youth.
 These include studies on chest reconstruction, gender identity development, physiological responses to gender-affirming hormones, and the use of puberty blockers.
 She is a critic of a "gatekeeping" approach to youth gender medicine, according to The Economist.

-In 2012, Olson-Kennedy became the medical director of the Center for Transyouth Health and Development at Children’s Hospital Los Angeles, the largest transgender youth clinic in the United States as of 2024.
+In 2012, Olson-Kennedy became the medical director of the Center for Transyouth Health and Development at Children's Hospital Los Angeles, the largest transgender youth clinic in the United States as of 2024.
 In 2015, she began to lead a $10 million NIH-funded research project to study youth gender medicine, described as "by far the largest such project in America" by The Economist.
+She has served as a frequent expert witness in court cases, and as of 2024 is the president-elect of the United States Professional Association for Transgender Health (USPATH).